 I want to preface this by saying that these are not the tools that the teachers at New Dorp used to incorporate writing into their classrooms; these suggestions are my own.
-However, I do think that many of these probably reflect the mechanisms that were at play during the New Dorp Writing Revolution, whether instructors recognized them or not.
+However, I do think that they probably resemble the ideas at play during New Dorp Writing Revolution.
 I also want to preface by saying that these points have more than a few things in common with the concept of writing-to-learn, which has been around for decades, but in light of the earlier emphasis on psycholinguistics, I’d like to delve a little deeper into the mechanics of language itself.

 1. Vocabulary Across The Disciplines: Emphasize that the concept of a word may change depending on the context in which it is used.